phantasma-io/phantasmaphoenix-gitbook/developers/compiler/README.md

 ## Want to deep dive?

-Dive a little deeper and start exploring our Libraries  to get an idea of everything that's possible to do with tomb:
+Dive a little deeper and start exploring our Libraries  to get an idea of everything that's possible to do with Phoenix Smart Language:

 {% content-ref url="features/features.md" %}
 [features.md](features/features.md)